aneja5/Sahilpreet-aneja-project2/README.md

 ---

 ## Extra Credit
 1. **Auto Clear**: Implemented recursive clearing for empty tiles.
-Clicking on a tile with 0 adjacent bombs reveals all adjacent empty cells until the boundaries are reached (`GameBoard.js`).
+When a user clicks on a tile with zero adjacent bombs, all adjacent empty cells are revealed recursively until no further empty cells are found.
+This ensures a smoother gameplay experience, reducing the need for multiple clicks to clear large areas of the board.
+This logic was implemented in the openCell function in (`GameBoard.js`).
-2. **Safe First Turn**: Ensured the first click is always safe, even if a bomb was initially placed there.
-The bomb is relocated while maintaining the correct total mine count (`GameBoard.js`).
+2. **Safe First Turn**: Ensured that the first click is always safe, even if a mine was initially placed at the clicked position.
+If the first clicked cell contains a mine, the mine is relocated to another safe position on the board.
+Adjacent mine counts are recalculated dynamically to reflect the updated mine placement.
+This functionality was added to the handleCellClick function in (`GameBoard.js`).

 ---